samuruph/mylearncpp/C01-C++Basics/README.md

 The compiler reserves memory and tracks it by name `x`.

 #### Variable creation:
-At **runtime**, when the program is loaded into memory and runs, each object is given a specific memory address.
-The variable name is just a label for that address.
-This process is acalled **allocation**.
+At **runtime**, objects have addresses in memory.
+The variable name is a label for that address.
+This process is called **allocation**.

 #### Data types: